Intensive Beginners Jewellery Short Course - $1350

 If you're time-poor like me, then this intensive beginners jewellery making short- course is for you.
 It's held over two-full-days during the week or on a weekend.
 You’ll work at your own pace while learning the fundamentals of jewellery making.

 Everyone will be making different pieces of jewellery, so you'll see how various types of jewellery is made.
 Classes are held around a big jewellers bench, so you'll have your own space, mircomotor and tool kit to use during the class.
 And, the beauty of working around this big jewellers bench is that you see what everyone else is working on.
-It's great fun and a really supportive environment in which to learn.
+It's great fun and a really supportive environment to learn some new skills.

 At the end of this course you’ll take home at least five finished pieces of silver jewellery - one pair of earrings, a pendant, (or a second pair of earrings) and a ring (or a set of rings).
-One student made 17 pieces during this workshop, another made 14 pieces.
-Most people make an average between 5-10 pieces.
+Several students have made between 14 and 17 pieces during this workshop.
+Most people make an average between 5-12 pieces.

 These pieces will look professional and you'll be proud to show them off.
-One sterling silver necklace chain, a pair of earring butterfly backs and a pair of earring hooks are also included in your workshop fee.
+One sterling silver necklace chain, earring butterfly backs and earring hooks are also included in your workshop fee.
 You can purchase additional chains if needed.

 Most importantly, you'll be learn to make jewellery to suit your style and taste.
 The pieces you make in this class might even be the start of your first range of jewellery.
 You'll be able to use the skills you learn in this beginners jewellery short course to start making your own pieces of jewellery at home.